bpt-org/bpt/README.md

 ```

+The internal bpt directory structure mimics the one used by [`scoop`](https://github.com/ScoopInstaller/Scoop):

+* `bin`: executables that will be available in PATH.
+* `libexec`: subcommands that will be called from `bpt`.
+* `lib`: functions that execute the actions of the subcommands.

+Some important points:

+* Every subcommand in `libexec` has a counterpart file inside `lib`.
+* Some `lib` files are auxiliar functions and have no counterpart inside `libexec`.
+* Files inside `libexec` are executed by bash, therefore have execution permissions.
+* Files inside `lib` are sourced by bash, therefore do not have execution permissions.

+Configurable files:

+* `buckets.list`: buckets whose url is known by bpt and will be autofilled.
+* `sources.list`: sources where bpt can pull ready-to-install packages.
+* `bpt.conf`: settings for the users to tweak the bpt behaviour.

-Every new program will be installed on `$HOME/.local/opt` inside its own folder, for example `curl`:
+Every new program will be installed on `$HOME/.local/opt` inside its own folder, for example `curl` side by side with `bpt`:

 ```
 $HOME/.local/opt